JohnBogdan1/Irregular-truncated-pyramid-volume/README.md

 # My-personal-project
-I wrote an application in Java that calculate the volume of an irregular truncated pyramid.
+I wrote an application in Java that calculates the volume of an irregular truncated pyramid.